GeNeHetX/CellEdgeR/README.md

    Provide sample metadata (rownames matching the sample IDs) and specify the model terms you want to test.
 Choose `fdr_method = "dagger"` only if you require the hierarchical DAG correction; otherwise the default BH correction is applied per layer.

 ## Choosing a pruning threshold
-The `max_edge_len` threshold controls which Delaunay edges are retained before motif counting.
+The `max_edge_len` threshold in the workflow above controls which Delaunay edges are retained before motif counting.
 To pick a sensible cutoff, inspect the edge-length distribution from the built graphs and pick a value that removes the sparse tails while leaving the bulk of biologically relevant neighbors intact.

 Example analysis: